Frequently Asked Medicinal Mushroom Questions

 Where do you ship to?

-We ship to USA, Canada, Europe, Australia and New Zealand.
+We ship to USA, Canada, Europe, Australia, New Zealand, Hong Kong, Singapore and Japan.

 See more info on our Shipping Page.